 Insurance Adjusters Use Numerous Tactics to Undervalue Your Claim

 The insurance company wants to limit its liability for your injury claim.
 Liability is the legal responsibility to pay the damages caused by an injury or accident.
 Therefore, insurance claims adjusters use numerous tactics and settlement traps to avoid paying a fair amount for your accident claim.

 Some of the most common insurance tactics used by adjusters include:

 Shifting Blame to You

 The adjuster does not tell you that the insurance company has the burden of proving allegations of contributory fault.
-They must prove your conduct contributed to the cause of the accident.
+They must prove that your conduct contributed to the cause of the accident.
 That is a matter for a jury to decide.
 Furthermore, the jury, not the insurance company, decides the percentage of fault attributable to each party.

 If the claims adjuster suggests that you contributed to the cause of your injury, stop talking to the adjuster and contact a Miami accident lawyer to discuss your options.

 Your medical providers may discount the cost of services because of an agreement with your health insurance provider.
 The insurance adjuster may try to pay only the amount your health insurance company paid instead of the full amount of the medical bill.
 If your doctor files a medical lien against your insurance proceeds, you could be liable for the remaining balance.

 Also, some adjusters may claim medical costs were unreasonable or unnecessary.
 They may hire a company to audit the costs.
 They use this “friendly” audit to undervalue the cost of your medical care.

 Signing a settlement agreement generally releases the insurance company and all other parties from all claims related to your accident or injury.
 In other words, you give up the right to sue anyone for damages.